RenderKit/embree/doc/src/api/rtcSetGeometryMaxRadiusScale.md

 Thus curves close to the camera are rendered with a normal radii r, and curves very far from the camera are not enlarged too much, as this would be very expensive to render.

-The min-width  feature is only implemented for the linear basis.

 #### EXIT STATUS